Here are all my best tips and ideas for how to write a great email subject line AND why it is the most important part of your email!

 Email marketing seems like a breeze.
-All the top people are telling you to just grow a list, send out emails to it and watch checks start rolling in.
+Everyone tells you to just grow a list, send out emails to it and watch checks start rolling in.
 Well, writing great email headlines or subject lines will add to your success.

 Email Marketing Subject Line Case Study